soyuz43/ftype-audit-safe/README.md

 ```
 > 🛑 Use `-Clean` to apply changes.
 Elevation required.

-Note: `-Dry-Run` flags MRU entries as they exist in the registry, whereas `-Explain` shows MRU integrity after resolving only valid handlers—so a corrupt raw MRU can appear fixed once invalid handlers are filtered out.
+Note: `-DryRun` flags MRU entries as they exist in the registry, whereas `-Explain` shows MRU integrity after resolving only valid handlers—so a corrupt raw MRU can appear fixed once invalid handlers are filtered out.